-This past year, the Consumer Education Team's delivery of outreach activities was still largely virtual through online webinars and presentations.
-In-person activities resumed late in the fiscal year as COVID-1 health protection measures were lifted.
-The Consumer Education Team conducted a total of 78 events.
-The team continued a strategy of indirect engagement with relevant stakeholder organizations, with a focus on small business associations, such as chambers of commerce and specific associations in the tourism sector and manufacturing.
-Education resources were shared with these organizations for distribution to their membership.
+Over the past year, the Consumer Education Team's delivery of outreach activities was a mix of virtual events through online webinars and presentations, and in-person events.
+The Consumer Education Team conducted a total of 34 events.
+The team continued a strategy of indirect engagement with relevant stakeholder organizations, such as business, seniors, and newcomer associations, as well as social and indigenous community groups.
+Education resources were shared with these organizations for distribution to their member.
 These activities also enabled the Consumer Education Team to share feedback that facilitated improvements to the UCA website and social media posts, as well as referrals to the UCA Mediation Team and the identification of regulatory and policy issues to the Regulatory Affairs Section.